lowelight/lowelight/README.md

 # Hi there, I'm Haoxian - You can call me Arthur 👋
 I am a graduate student majoring in Information Technology!
 At this moment, I'm finding a job as a software developer/software engineer.
 Just bought Baldur's Gate 3 and waiting for Starfield.
+The book I'm reading right now is _The Whale_

 <a href="#"><img align="right" src="https://github.com/lowelight/lowelight/raw/main/image/gif/poppp.gif" width="200 " height="200" /></a>